saschaklick/audacious-usf-plugin/README.md

 In 2025 it was fixed again to work with Audacious 4.3.2 by switching to CPU interpreter instead of recompiler.

+# Compatibility

+The plugin uses an out-dated Project 64 core.
+A simple drop-in replacement of a newer version of the core is not feasible, but still possible.

+Games that did not work with the core in the mid-2000s will not have their USFs play in the plugin. *Conker's Bad Fur Day* is such a candiate, *Blast Corps* might be too.

+There are newer USF sets marked `[fixed]`.
+These actually do not work with the plugin and produce garbled and speed-up audio.
+The non-fixed versions of the sets work though.

 # Installation

 ```bash